 This pair of Jesus and Mary wall busts from the 1950s each measure 4.25” x 4.75” and are stamped Cybis Fine China in blue on the reverse of both.
 It is highly likely that Cybis may have sold them under the names of “Sacred Heart” and “Immaculate Heart” although this is unconfirmed.

-The same Appendix also lists a 1950s Crucifix Plaque, 10″ high x 7″ wide, selling for $35 but there is no photo provided.
+The 1978-79 catalog Appendix lists a 1950s Crucifix Plaque, 10″ high x 7″ wide, selling for $35 but there is no photo provided.
 It sounds as if this was a 10″x7″ rectangular mold containing a relief crucifix on the surface?
 Or is it simply a larger version of the crucifixion-scene plaque that was used for the holy water font and wood crucifix?

 A framed Holy Child of Prague Plaque was issued as a limited edition of 25 in 1980 for $4500; more information and views are also in the Holy Child post.
 A freeform shaped Holy Family Plate appeared in 1989 and can be seen in Plates and Plaques.